 Appointed to the Board: October 2014

 Joy chairs the board of Morrow Communications Ltd and is a member of the Chartered Accountants Regulatory Board’s Insolvency Licensing Committee.
 She is a Business Studies graduate with Masters level qualifications in both leadership and coaching.
 Joy previously chaired the board of Simon Community NI, and VOYPIC (Voice of Young People in Care).
-She was a Non-Executive Director of the Belfast Health & Social Care Trust, one of the largest Trusts in the UK, and has also been a board member of the former Ulster Community & Hospitals Trust and the Fostering Network (UK) Ltd.
+She was a Non-Executive Director of the Belfast Health & Social Care Trust (one of the largest Trusts in the UK) and the former Ulster Community & Hospitals Trust and Vice Chair of the Fostering Network (UK) Ltd.

 As a former carer for her late parents, both of whom had dementia, Joy has experienced the effects of dementia first hand.
 She ran a series of creative healing weekends for former carers of people with dementia, with funding from the After Dementia Millennium Awards.